andresilm/webservice_calculator/README.md

 ## How to build
-### From shell:
-Do
+### 1.Build the calculator parser
+First of all, the MathGrammar.jj file from the 'parser' package needs to be compiled to generate the calculator parser.
+This is the only step that needs to be performed exclusively inside Eclipse.

+Once the JavaCC Eclipse plugin is installed, a JavaCC menu should appear on the menu bar.
+Select MathGrammar.jj, go to 'JavaCC' menu and click on 'Compile with javacc | jjtree | jtb'.
+This command will create many .java files in the 'parser' package.

+### 2. Build the rest of the project
+Once the parser was generated, do

 `mvn package`

-in the project folder, where the pom.xml file is located.
+inside the project folder, where the pom.xml file is located.
 A calculator.war file should be created in /target folder.

-## Launching the web application
+## Launching the application from shell
 You can deploy the .war to your tomcat server, or just run the embedded tomcat server by doing

 `java -jar calculator.war`